Clearning Fresh Stains

 Fresh urine stains can be treated with a water and vinegar solution.
-Wash the urine with water and wipe it off with a washing cloth or paper towel.
+Simply wash the urine with water and wipe it off with a washing cloth or paper towel.
 Mix white vinegar and water in equal proportions and apply the solution to the affected area as well as a few inches around it.
-Wipe with a rag or paper towel and let it air dry.
+Finally wipe with a rag or paper towel and let it air dry.

-If the stains are old and stubborn, cover the affected area with paper towels.
+If the stains are old and stubborn, some additional work will be required.
+Firstly, cover the affected area with paper towels.